abryant2113/Leinecker-Favs/README.md

 - Add feature to search bar that'll reset the table back to normal when the text is cleared (without hitting enter)
 - Get the "remember me" button to function
 - Get the "edit" contact button to function
+- Edit the checkForm() function to not only check for an empty value, but for proper syntax.
+Ex: phone# should be 10 digits. etc.